OpenLiJiaying/InvariantInferenceFramework/README.md

-# A  Invariant Inference Framework using Active Learning and SVMs
+# An  Invariant Inference Framework using Active Learning and SVMs

 This is the homepage of our iif project of the paper [An Invariant Inference Framework by